binarylogic/authlogic/.github/ISSUE_TEMPLATE/feature_proposal.md

   - Do not disclose security issues in public.
 See our [contributing guide](https://github.com/binarylogic/authlogic/blob/master/CONTRIBUTING.md) for instructions.
-- [ ] I am committed to implementing this feature in a reasonable amount of time.
+- [ ] I am committed to implementing this feature in a reasonable amount of time, and responding promptly to feedback.
-- [ ] If I cannot implement this feature in a reasonable amount of time, I understand this issue will be closed.

 # Current Behavior